jay-euints/biont-docs-temp/getting-started.md

 ## Step 1: Connect

 Visit [bionts.network](https://biont-network.vercel.app) and click `CONNECT`.
 The wallet extension prompts you to authorise the dapp.
-Once connected, the top nav shows your address and balance.
+Once connected, the top navigation shows your address and balance.

 ## Step 2: Mint a biont